mikalhart/Glowing-Puck-Network/Build-Guide.md

 The Puck shell needs to be 3D printed.
 Other than that, the hardware assembly is trivial.

 Software install shouldn't be too tricky for anyone who has done any Arduino programming, though you'll need to get a (free) account at HiveMQ to support the MQTT traffic.
-Other MQTT brokers would probably work as well.
+Other MQTT brokers would probably work fine as well.

 ![The interior of a Puck](Images/Puck-Interior.jpg)